hungovercoders/template.azure.terraform/README.md

 ## What this template provides

 - Instructions on how to setup Azure credentials that is used to deploy infrastructure.
+- Instructions on how to update common variables used in any environment.
 - Instructions on how develop in different environments using gitpod, github codespaces and VS Code dev containers.
-- An environment that includes the Azure CLI, Terraform and appropriate variables.
+- A developer environment that includes the Azure CLI, Terraform and appropriate variables.
 - An automatically deployed storage account to hold the terraform state.
 - A github actions workflow to deploy the infrastructure.